A Learning and Control Perspective for Microfinance: Experimental Settings

 We can then rewrite the decision rule \eqref{eq:decision_perfect} as

 The procedure is executed by employing the \texttt{fit()}~\cite{TheMathWorks2019MATLAB2019b} function in MATLAB.
 For this approach, we assume that the true value for the repayment probability is available at the end of every lending period.
-The MFI approves all applicant at the first lending period then store the features data and the actual repayment probability at the end of the lending period to be fitted to the model for the next lending period.
-Then, at the end each lending period after the first, we revise the model by adding more data point using the current data.
-We repeat the process until the tenth lending period as we observed that there is not significant difference in the performance after the tenth lending period.
+The MFI approves all applicant during the first lending period and then store the features data together with the actual repayment probability at the end of the lending period to be fitted to the model for the next lending period.
+Then, at the end of each lending period after the first, we revise the model by adding more data points using the current data.
+We repeat the process until the tenth lending period as we observed that there isn't a significant difference in the performance after the tenth lending period.

-\item \textbf{Perceptron.} Perceptron~\cite{rosenblatt1957perceptron} is a classic learning algorithm for binary classification (i.e., approve or decline applications).
-Specific perceptron algorithm we implemented in our simulation can be seen in \cref{alg:perceptron}.

-\item \textbf{Random Forest.} We employ MATLAB built-in function for decision tree classification, \texttt{fitctree()}~\cite{TheMathWorks2019MATLAB2019b}, to predict if the applicants will return or default the loan.
-We let the function to optimize its hyper-parameters automatically and all other parameters utilize its default values.
-The decision tree model was trained at every loan period using the available feature information $(\hat{S})$ and the boolean return/default data collected from previous lending periods.
-Here, at the first lending period, the MFI will approve all applicants then store the data at the end of the lending period to be used as the training data for the next lending period.
-Then, at the end of the next lending period, we add the new data into the training data.
-To save computational cost from training the model, we perform the training only until the tenth lending period.
+\textbf{Other algorithms compared.} We also compared the performance of the proposed algorithm against perceptron, random forest, support machine vector (SVM), and logistic regression algorithms.
+In our study, we compared the proposed algorithm against a single-layer perceptron~\cite{rosenblatt1957perceptron} as a classic learning algorithm for binary classification (\ie, approve or decline applications).
+We employed the MATLAB~\cite{TheMathWorks2019MATLAB2019b} built-in functions for the random forest, SVM, and logistic regression decision making.
+To be specific, we utilized \texttt{fitctree()} function as the decision tree classification, and \texttt{fitclinear()} function with \texttt{\upquote{svm}} and \texttt{\upquote{logistic}} as the \texttt{\upquote{Learner}} option for the SVM and logistic regression implementation, respectively.
+We let both functions optimize its hyper-parameters automatically and all other parameters utilize its default values.
+The decision models were trained at every loan period using the available feature information $\hat{S}$ and the boolean return/default data collected from previous lending periods.
+Here, at the first lending period, the MFI will approve all applicants and then store the data at the end of the lending period to be used as the training data for the next lending period.
+Then, at the end of the next lending period, we add the new data to the training data.
+To save computational costs from training the model, we perform the training only until the tenth lending period.